Thomas says hip is mended and he’s nearing Nuggets debut

 DENVER (AP) — Isaiah Thomas pronounced his surgically repaired hip as fit as it’s ever going to be.

 His confidence?
-Now that’s as healthy as ever with the point guard on the verge of his Denver Nuggets debut.
+Now that’s as healthy as ever with the point guard making his Denver Nuggets debut Wednesday night.

 “My job is not to fit in.
-It’s to stand out,” said Thomas, who’s looking to play Wednesday night against the Sacramento Kings, the team that picked him in the second round of the 2011 draft.
+It’s to stand out,” said Thomas, who entered to a standing ovation late in the first quarter against the Sacramento Kings, the team that picked him in the second round of the 2011 draft.
 “I’m going to do whatever I can to get minutes on the basketball floor and I’m going to play to win and help this team get to the next level.”

 Thomas’ last NBA game was March 22 with the Los Angeles Lakers before undergoing an arthroscopic procedure to fix his troublesome hip.
 The Nuggets signed him to a one-year deal in the offseason and gave him plenty of space to recover from his operation.